Turner Broadcasting System: 2000s

 On April 1, 2000, Turner Broadcasting System launched Boomerang as a sister channel to Cartoon Network featuring the classic cartoons that originally aired on Cartoon Network as the channel was gradually shifting its focus to original cartoons.

 Time Warner Entertainment merged with America Online (AOL) in 2001 to form AOL Time Warner, which was renamed back to the Time Warner name in 2004.

 In March 2001, Jamie Kellner would officially succeed Ted Turner as head of Turner Broadcasting System.
 One of Kellner's most notable actions after succeeding Turner was his decision to cancel WCW's television programs.

 In September 2001, Cartoon Network launched Adult Swim as an adult-oriented programming block that would air at midnight when Cartoon Network's target demographic would be asleep.
 It would go on to be very successful.
-Since 2005, Adult Swim is considered its own network according to Nielsen due to Adult Swim and Cartoon Network's differing demographics.
+Since 2005, Adult Swim has been considered its own network according to Nielsen due to Adult Swim and Cartoon Network's differing demographics.

 In 2002, Turner started a joint venture with Zee Entertainment Enterprises known as Zee Turner for distribution of their channels in India.

 In 2003, Philip I. Kent succeeded Jamie Kellner as chairman.
 Operational duties for The WB were transferred by Time Warner from Warner Bros. to Turner Broadcasting during 2001, while Kellner was chairman, but were returned to Warner Bros. in 2003 with the departure of Kellner.

 On January 1, 2004, Turner launched Pogo in India as a sister channel to Cartoon Network India.
 The channel is exclusive to South Asia.